5 Easy Ways to Make Gorgeous and Delicious Complete-Meal Salads

 …was learning to make a salad a complete meal, and a PARTY.

 I completely changed my attitude about salads—and I’ve helped thousands of others do the same.

 Salads that make your mouth water.
 Salads that are colorful, and have a lot of variety.
 Salads that cover a lot of nutritional bases.
 Fiber, micronutrients, healthy fats.

 Know Just What to Toss In

 Let me show you how to put foods you’ve been meaning to get more of, in your diet—but you haven’t found a way to get them to make a common appearance.

 Salads that are a fabulous main dish.
 (Might even be the only dish.)
 You think I’m over-promising, here?
 Stay with me.

 Making a commitment to complete-meal salads doesn’t have to be a chore.
-It doesn’t have to be time consuming.
-And it certainly doesn’t have to be boring and bland, to make salad the star of the meal.
+It doesn’t have to be time-consuming.
+And it certainly doesn’t have to be boring and bland, to make a salad the star of the meal.

 I’m always asked to bring a salad to the family, church, or tennis team party.
 And I don’t think it’s just because I’m notoriously the “health nut.”